[Anaconda×Diagrams] Drawing a configuration diagram using Python

 Setting up Anaconda

-download the latest version of
+the latest version the Anaconda we'll download

 $ wget https://repo.anaconda.com/archive/Anaconda3-2025.12-2-Linux-x86_64.sh